A First Guide to the Dragonflies of Jalisco, Mexico

 Mexican distribution map

-photos: male RARE in Jalisco - please report any sightings
+photos: male – RARE IN JALISCO – please report any sightings to iNaturalist

 size: small, length ~32 mm, wingspan ~66 mm